boytchev/Physijs/README.md

 - old Geometry is replaced with BufferGeometry;
 - class definitions are made compatible with Three.js classes
-- all but one of the examples аре updated
+- all but one of the examples are updated

 These modifications are not thoroughly tested.
 There might be other parts of Physijs that need changes.